katemartin/notiFOIA/README.md

 # notiFOIA
-A notification system in google sheets using app code
+A notification system in google sheets using app script